 October was full of travel.
 Susanne had to cancel the Italy plans for summer 2010, so I decided to spend the money I’d saved for the trip on other fun things.
 I bought a small upright freezer to store paper pulp for winter papermaking.
 Sandy and I took a 3 day weekend trip to the Black Mountain/Asheville/Hendersonville area.
 I worried about catching swine flu and not being able to go to Journalfest in Washington state.
 Little did I know that I should have been worrying about my clumsy feet instead – I tripped on a curb and fell on both hands.

 The Journalfest posts are here.
 I will definitely be going back again next year.
 It was held at Fort Worden State Park in Port Townsend, Washington, right on the Puget Sound.
 I saw the most beautiful sunrise I have ever seen in my life there.
-I took an enormous amount of landscape shots, and those can be found on my Flickr site (as well as my 800 or so Alaska shots).
+I took an enormous amount of landscape shots.
 I took two classes with LK Ludwig and one class with Dan Essig, two book artists with completely different styles who I greatly admire.

 Then, at the very end of October, something truly amazing happened.
 We found Theo, an 8 year old shelter cat up for adoption at Petsmart.
 He is the exact image of my little Squirtley Dirtley that I lost two years ago, except healthier and with a more assertive personality.
 Remember Puss in Boots in Shrek II?
 Yeah, Theo has that vibe down pat, especially the kitty sad eyes when he wants to be loved.
 He is spoiled rotten.
 His rise to Top Cat was rapid and unexpected.
 It has pretty much been all about Theo around here since he came to live with us.